mattpannella/pupdate/README.md

 A complete list of available cores can also be found here: https://openfpga-cores-inventory.github.io/analogue-pocket/

+I can't (and don't want to) support old versions, so please make sure you download the latest release before submitting any issues.

 ## Instructions ##
 If you just want to use this utility, do not clone the source repository.
 Just